-Approximately 8 kilometers long and 1.5 kilometers wide, Bodgaya Island covers an area of 796.4 hectares, making it the largest of the eight islands in Tun Sakaran Marine Park.
+Approximately 8km long and 1.5km wide, Bodgaya Island covers an area of ~796.4 hectares, making it the largest of the 8 islands in Tun Sakaran Marine Park.

 There’s an abundance of flora and fauna in the sheltered slopes and valleys of the island, where the richest vegetation and tallest trees in the area may be found.
 A number of freshwater streams flow along its northern end.

 There are no major hotels or resorts on Pulau Bodgaya, or any of the other islands in Tun Sakaran Marine Park.